Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Jasmine tea leaves on an isolated white background.

-Brewing: To brew jasmine tea, you can use either loose tea leaves or tea bags.
-It’s recommended to use water that is around 175-185°F (80-85°C) for green tea-based jasmine tea and steep it for 2-3 minutes.
-Adjust the brewing time and temperature according to your preference.
+This, not surprisingly, gives the tea a nice floral aroma and a slightly sweet greasy taste.
+You can buy it as loose leaves or in tea bags.
+With either form, heat your water to around 175-185ยฐF (80-85ยฐC), which is well below boiling, and steep it for 2-3 minutes.
+You can adjust the brewing time and temperature to your preference.
 You can also experiment with multiple infusions using the same leaves to extract different flavors.

-Varieties: Jasmine tea is typically made using green tea as the base, but it can also be made with other types of tea, such as white tea or black tea.
-Green tea is the most common choice due to its delicate flavor that compliments the floral notes of jasmine.
+Jasmine tea is mostly made using green tea as the base, but it can also be made with white or black tea.

 Kabusecha